 - Give you the tools you need to apply for a job or graduate school, including tips on professional communication and how to sell yourself over e-mail, phone, at meetings, in applications, and in interviews.

 - Have fun!

 We will meet in the UNAVCO Classroom (same as your morning class) every Friday, from May 25 – August 3, from 1 – 3 p.m. with the following exception:

 Please check the syllabus, your notes, or the website before the seminar to make sure you’re coming prepared.

 None.
 Please check your e-mail or the website for materials.

 * Field attire: Our field trips will not be particularly strenuous but they will, of course, be outside.
-Appropriate attire includes a hat, sunglasses, light raingear, sunblock, and hiking shoes (Tevas fine, flip-flops not).
+Appropriate attire includes a hat, sunglasses, light raingear, sunblock, and close-toed hiking shoes.

 This syllabus is subject to change.
 We will do our best to keep you updated and to let you know of the course expectations well in advance.
 But there may be some impromptu changes, as we work to refine the class.
 Thank you for your patience.